 The timeline cover photo is an excellent way for businesses to further brand themselves.
 Be creative.
 Be unique.
 This is your chance to stand out.
 You can check out some really creative timeline cover ideas here.

-This larger image space does have it’s limitations though.
-Make sure you’re not doing any of the following that violate Facebook restrictions.
+This larger image space does have its limitations though.
+Make sure you're not doing any of the following that violates Facebook restrictions.
 If you are, you run the risk of being reported and possibly deleted by Facebook.

 - No type of price or purchase info is allowed.
 This includes coupons or sayings like "40% off".

-- If your cover contains your website URL, email address, phone number or other type of contact information, you are in violation of Facebook’s policy.
+- If your cover contains your website URL, email address, phone number or another type of contact information, you are in violation of Facebook's policy.

 - Using interfaces, such as 'like' or 'share' is a no-no as well.
 It's a good idea not to use those two words in your cover photo, or arrows pointing to Facebook features.